-According to leading historians David Armitage and Jo Guldi, historians ceded authority to economists by losing their long-term (“longue durée”) perspective.
+According to noted historians David Armitage and Jo Guldi, historians ceded authority to economists by losing their long-term (“longue durée”) perspective.
 They stopped studying broad stretches of time, refused to analyze long-term trends over centuries or even millennia.
 Instead, they gave in to “short-termism,” focusing on obscure moments in time that weren’t relevant to the public sphere.

 When historians first became professionalised in the late 19th century, it was still possible for them to tackle subjects of genuine breadth and ambition.
 A recent survey of some 8,000 history dissertations written in the US has shown that the average period covered in 1900 was about 75 years; by 1975, that had shrunk to about 30 years.

-And as historians became enchanted with microhistories, from about the middle of the 20th century economists were expanding the reach of their discipline.
+And as historians became enchanted with micro-histories, from about the middle of the 20th century economists were expanding the reach of their discipline.
 Long-term narratives sought by policy makers in an age of ‘limits to growth’ and the ‘population bomb’ have begun to be offered also by from think tanks, demographers and futurologists.
 But theirs long-term narratives were ‘dirty’, produced more for present purposes than for its critical stance towards contemporary pieties.
 These non-historians dealt with an impoverished array of historical evidence to draw broad-gauge conclusions about the tendency of progress.

 In general, short-termism has no defenders, everyone seems to be against it.
-But those who still mainly serve, and perceived, as proper policy advisors are economists.
-If this will not be changed, we all are going to pay the price– in fact this costly price already paid by everyone since the merry 1980s.
+But those who mainly serve, and perceived, as proper policy advisors are still economists.
+If this will not be changed, we all are going to pay the price– in fact this costly price already paid by everyone since the “merry” 1980s.